 The main reason why comes down to overcoming fears about data security.
 Contact center leaders everywhere now understand and believe data is significantly more secure in the cloud than it ever could be on premises.

 In fact, our own State of the Contact Center 2021 report found 75% of contact centers say concerns about data security are no longer a barrier to cloud migration.
-And 50% of contact centers became less fearful overall over the last five years about cloud security.
+Over the last five years, 50% of contact centers became less fearful about cloud security.

 The cloud offers better, more comprehensive types of data security that automatically stay up to date and protect all data, both at rest and in transit between apps, networks or users.